appsmithorg/appsmith-docs/core-concepts/connecting-ui-and-logic/sharing-data-across-pages.md

 ## Sharing data via local storage

-We can store the key value pairs within the local storage with the help of `StoreValue` function.
+Key value pairs can be stored within the local storage with the help of [StoreValue](../../function-reference/store-value.md) function.
 To do so pick the StoreValue action and provide the desired key and values.
 These can be consumed on the destination page with `appsmith.store.key`

 ![Click to expand](../../.gitbook/assets/localStorage.gif)